How to integrate with Marvelmind indoor positioning system

 1. There are physical and logical integrations.
 The best sources for both that are:

-3. All internal protocols, for example, the radio protocol between the modem and beacons are closed and evolve very quickly.
-Thus, it is very important to update the software on all beacons, modems, robots, etc. when you receive your equipment from the same software pack.
-If you don’t do that, your modem may call your beacons using a different protocol than the beacons have and the system won’t work perfectly or won’t at all.
-Update the firmware on all devices and press the Default button in the Dashboard when updating the software to have default settings of that software release to each and every device.
+3. All internal protocols, for example, the radio protocol between the modem and beacons, are closed and evolve very quickly.
+Thus, it is imperative to update the software on all beacons, modems, robots, and other devices when you receive your equipment from the same software pack.
+If you don’t do that, your modem may attempt to communicate with your beacons using a different protocol than the beacons support, and the system may not work perfectly or at all.
+Update the firmware on all devices and press the Default button in the Dashboard when updating the software to restore the default settings of that software release to each device.
 Avoid most typical mistakes

-6. We support as operating systems for the Dashboard: Windows, Linux, Mac, and Raspbean
+6. We support the following operating systems for the Dashboard: Windows, Linux, Mac, and Raspbean

-7. We support for getting the location data into: Windows, Linux, Mac, Raspbean, Android, Arduino, and ROS2/ROS
+7. We support getting the location data into: Windows, Linux, Mac, Raspbean, Android, Arduino, and ROS2/ROS

 4x4 pins of Super-Beacon